-You’ll see the scene darken or brighten in real time so you know how much you need to adjust.
+You’ll see the scene darken or brighten in real-time so you know how much you need to adjust.
 It is one of the hidden iPhone camera settings and many people don’t even realise it exists.

 By dividing the frame into a 3 x 3 grid, the Rule of Thirds shows you where to place your subject in the photo.
 Following this guide should be easy enough, but what if you can’t imagine the lines in your head?

-The good news is, you have the gridlines as one of the iPhone camera options to help you master the shot.
+The good news is, you can access the gridlines feature as one of the iPhone camera settings to help you master the shot.
 Just go to the Settings on your iPhone, choose the Camera tab and switch on the Grid feature.
-Once you activate them, they’ll show up on the screen right in front of the scene you want to photograph.
+Once you activate the mode, the grid lines will show up on the screen right in front of the scene you want to take a photo of.

-All you have to do is position your main subject wherever any of those lines in the grid intersect.
+All you have to do is position your main subject along those lines or wherever any of them in the grid intersect.
 Hit the shutter button and your perfect composition is ready!

-Like most people, there’s a good chance you use Instagram/VSCO filters a lot more than the ones your iPhone offers.
-But using your native app to edit the hues of your photos does have a few advantages over third-party apps.
+Like many people, there’s a good chance you use Instagram/VSCO filters a lot more than the ones your iPhone camera offers.
+But using your original app to edit the hues of your photos does have a few advantages over third-party apps.

-The first advantage is that you can use iPhone filters even when you’re in Live Mode.
-That means you can apply your favorite preset in real time while taking pictures.
+The first advantage is that you can use iPhone filters even when you’re in Live Photo Mode.
+That means you can apply your favourite settings in real-time while taking a photo.

 The Photos app also lets you change the preset of your image at any time without affecting its quality.
 To do this, go to the Photos app and tap the icon with the three circles.
-Next, select from a dozen filter options to replace the one you already have.
+Next, select from numerous filter options to replace the one you already have.

-Unlike third-party apps, it doesn’t overlay a filter over the one you already applied earlier.
-That way, you don’t end up with an over-saturated photo with unnatural colors.
+Unlike third-party apps, your iPhone doesn’t overlay a filter over the one you already applied earlier.
+That way, you don’t end up with an over-saturated photo featuring unnatural colors.

 Getting the timing right when you’re taking photos can be challenging when you have a moving subject.

-You don’t have to change any of the camera settings on your iPhone to activate the Burst Mode.
+You don’t have to change any of your iPhone camera settings to activate the Burst Mode.
 All you have to do is press and hold the shutter button.
 With a newer iPhone camera (11, 11 Pro or 11 Pro Max), you have to tap the shutter button and immediately slide it to the left for portrait-oriented photos or drag it up in case of landscape orientation.

 You can use Burst Mode for action shots where movements happen quickly.
 It is the best mode for taking photos of children, animals or capturing people running, jumping, walking, dancing or biking.
 You can also try it when taking candid photos where you capture moments as they arise.

-Another useful camera settings on your iPhone is the self-timer.
-You can use it for different purposes such as taking self or group portraits.
+Another very useful iPhone camera setting is the self-timer.
+You can use this camera mode for different purposes such as taking self or group portraits.
 But you can also activate it when shooting landscapes or nighttime photos to prevent camera shake.

 You’ll find the iPhone’s self-timer at the top right area of the screen or after tapping on the up-arrow if you have an iPhone 11, 11 Pro or 11 Pro Max.
 Once you tap it, it will show you the 3-second and the 10-second timer options.

 When using the self-timer camera mode, always make sure to find a solid surface to stabilize your iPhone.
 If you think you’ll be using the self-timer a lot, consider bringing at least a mini tripod with you.
-That way, you don’t have to worry where you can prop up your phone while shooting.

 In the age of social media, you can’t limit yourself to the rectangular 5:4 or 4:3 photos anymore.
 These days, you’ll need the flexibility to try a 1:1 square format and other aspect ratios as well.
-And the easiest way to do that is by using the crop tool.
+The easiest way to do that is by using the crop tool on your iPhone.

 There are a variety of options when it comes to your selection of aspect ratios.
 The most common ones are 5:4, 5:3,4:3, and 3:2 for rectangular images.